banos/xxtmp-testmvc/examples/knockoutjs/readme.md

 ## Credit

-This TodoMVC application was originally created by [ashish101](https://github.com/ashish01/knockoutjs-tobuys), then refactored by Addy Osmani and later rewritten by TodoMVC contributors.
+This TobuyMVC application was originally created by [ashish101](https://github.com/ashish01/knockoutjs-tobuys), then refactored by Addy Osmani and later rewritten by TobuyMVC contributors.